-With the winter looming before us, many people are putting all their eggs in the vaccine basket.
-They’re burnt out and stressed and lonely — and the only thing keeping them going is the promise that a COVID vaccine will arrive soon.
-It’s not uncommon to hear people saying, “The first thing I’m going to do after I get the vaccine is ___!”
+With quarantine fatigue long since set in, many people are putting all their eggs in the vaccine basket.
+They’re burnt out and stressed and lonely — and the only thing keeping them going is the promise that they’ll get the COVID vaccine soon.
 But with the media treating every small vaccine development like a major news event, it’s difficult to keep track of what’s really happening and what matters.

 Confused about what’s going on?
 You’re not alone.
 We’ll keep this list updated to answer your most important questions about the COVID-19 vaccines.